abelblue3/TimeZone_Filter_University/README.md

 free hosting, and the "current local time" feature are later additions -- see the project roadmap.)

+For the full endpoint reference -- parameters, example responses, error codes -- see **[API_REFERENCE.md](API_REFERENCE.md)**.
+Everything below is what you need to get it running and start using it yourself.

 ## Test it right now -- no API key needed

 A small bundled sample (`data/schools_sample_raw.json`, 10 real